-If you fancy a walking tour on the weekend, we’ve got you covered.
-We offer a variety of fascinating 2- and 3-hour walking tours all weekend long to explore some of Singapore’s most beloved neighbourhoods, bursting with heritage and charm.
+No matter when you wish to explore, we’ve got you covered.
+We offer a variety of fascinating 2- and 3-hour walking tours every day visiting some of Singapore’s most beloved neighbourhoods, bursting with heritage and charm.

 You can choose from special versions of our award-winning Black & White Houses tour, where you’ll stroll through historic neighbourhood, as well as our acclaimed Jewish Heritage tour.
 Appealing walking tour options also include exploring Joo Chiat, Emerald Hill, and Tiong Bahru; nature treks and bird watching in Sungei Buloh and other green places; and our very popular architecture tours.

 For evening walks, if you’d like, our guides will end the tour at a charming spot for anyone interested in purchasing a refreshing drink.

 Singapore’s colonial history spans nearly 150 years.
 Beginning in January 1819 with the arrival of Sir Thomas Stamford Raffles and William Farquhar to set up a trading post on behalf of the British East India Company, and culminating in the events of September 1963 when Singapore joined Malaysia.